sebaslogen/resaca/README.md

   - This can happen when the application goes through a configuration change and the container Activity is recreated.
   - Also when the Composable is part of a Fragment that has been pushed to the backstack.
   - And also when the Composable is part of a Compose Navigation destination that has been pushed to the backstack.
-- When the LifecycleOwner of the disposed Composable is resumed (e.g. screen comes back to foreground), then the disposal of the associated object is scheduled again to happen after a small delay.
+- When the LifecycleOwner of the disposed Composable is resumed (e.g. Fragment comes back to foreground), then the disposal of the associated object is scheduled again to happen after a small delay.
 At this point two things can happen:
   - The Composable becomes part of the composition again and the `rememberScoped` function restores the associated object while also canceling any pending delayed disposal. 🎉
   - The Composable is not part of the composition anymore after the delay and the associated object is disposed of. 🚮

 Notes:
-- To know that the same Composable is being added to the composition again after being disposed of, we generate a random ID and store it with `rememberSaveable`, which survives recreation (and even process death).
+- To know that the same Composable is being added to the composition again after being disposed of, we generate a random ID and store it with `rememberSaveable`, which survives recomposition, recreation and even process death.
-- To detect when the requester Composable is not needed anymore (has left composition and the screen for good), the ScopedViewModelContainer observes the resume/pause Lifecycle events of the owner of this ScopedViewModelContainer (i.e. Activity, Fragment, or Compose Navigation destination)
+- To detect when the requester Composable is not needed anymore (has left composition and the screen for good), the ScopedViewModelContainer also observes the resume/pause Lifecycle events of the owner of this ScopedViewModelContainer (i.e. Activity, Fragment, or Compose Navigation destination)

 ## Lifecycle example